 Previous studies of ANA-negative SLE have included populations which did not necessarily meet 4 of the ARA criteria.
 Arthralgia has often been substituted for arthritis in defining system involvement2, 30-32.
 Malar rash and photosensitivity are not infrequent complaints in these studies; their relationship to SLE in the absence of other significant symptomatology is unclear.

-The present study is the first to compare ANA-negative patients (fulfilling at least 4 criteria) with ANA-positive patients drawn at the same time from the same population in a consecutive (unbiased) sampling of patients clinically diagnosed as having SLE.
+The present study is the first to compare ANA-negative patients (fulfilling at least 4 criteria) with ANA-positive patients drawn at the same time from the same population in a consecutive (and unbiased) sampling of patients clinically diagnosed as having SLE.

 Gladman et al33 reported a 10% incidence of seronegativity for ANA among 160 patients with SLE.
 They observed an increased incidence of skin disease, Raynaud's phenomenon, arthritis, polyserositis, and. positive family history of connective tissue disease in this subgroup.
 However, only 7 of 16 of their patients met four or more criteria.